 Home to Whakatane

-The wharenui’s final resting place is on the site where it was originally built - in a dramatic coastal setting with native bush clad backdrop, on the outskirts of Whakatane.
+The wharenui’s final resting place is on the site where it was originally built - in a dramatic coastal setting with native bush clad backdrop, on the edge of Whakatane.

-The huge meeting house is the central point in a complex that now incorporates modern dining and conference facilities, and will provide a Māori cultural tourism experience that local experts say is unlike anything currently available in New Zealand.
+The huge meeting house is the central point in a complex that now incorporates modern dining and conference facilities, and provides a unique Māori cultural tourism experience that's unlike any other in New Zealand.